Bacchus Marsh Primary School’s literacy program develops each child’s ability to

 differentiated program for all students:

-Literature: understanding, appreciating, responding to, analysing and creating literature.
+Literature: understanding, appreciating, responding to and analysing literature.

 Bacchus Marsh Primary School provides an interwoven program during our daily two hour literacy block, where students reflect on and work towards personalised goals.
-The Bacchus Marsh Primary School spelling and word study program is designed to engage students in examining words in order to reveal consistencies within our written language system and to help students master the recognition, spelling, meaning and origin of specific words.
+The Bacchus Marsh Primary School spelling and word study program is sequentially designed to engage students in examining words in order to reveal consistencies within our written language system and to help students master the recognition, spelling, meaning and origin of specific words.
 Daily, independent student reading and home reading is positively encouraged and monitored.
+Our program is evidence-based with particular emphasis upon phonics, vocabulary, fluency and comprehension in both reading and writing.

-Literacy is highlighted in our school through special activities such as Literacy Week, Book Week, student displays, competitions and newsletters.
+Home - school partnerships are critical to us and we endeavour to cement these links through Community Literacy Nights, Parent - Helper programs and special literacy events and celebrations.
+Special activities such as Literacy Week, Book Week, student displays, competitions and newsletters. serve to 'showcase' our children as authors and speakers.
 Students have opportunities to develop their public speaking and presentation skills at weekly assemblies.